 Now that you are caught up on how ludicrous (or Ludacris, if you prefer) this entire concept is, you know just how annoyed I was

 Fast forward to the summer of 2009 and my non-Twilight pact was still going strong.
 That is, until one day was I was at home absolutely bored out of my mind, I found myself on our DIRECTV On-Demand channel.
 Low and behold, the Twilight movie was one of the options.
 It was at this point that I was just so damn curious as to what all the fuss was about that I had to watch it...and I did.
 And let me tell you, the movie was absolute GARBAGE!!!
 Poorly acted, poorly directed...just plain poor.
 I was upset with myself that I had broken my vampire fast on much a crappy movie.
-But then I renewed my vow to never watch another movie nor read a book fr
+But then I renewed my vow to never watch another movie nor read a book from the Twilight Saga.

 Fast forward to November of 2009, and the second Twilight movie, New Moon, is about to be released.
 At this point, I had begun and finished watching the first two seasons of the HBO series, True Blood, a vampire-base TV show (and if you haven't watched it you totally should because it is AMAZING!), so I was somewhat looking forward to the release of the new movie.
 So I we